vincentkfu/fio/HOWTO.rst

 	If a percentage is given, the generated offset will be aligned to the minimum ``blocksize`` or to the value of ``offset_align`` if provided.
 In ZBD mode, value can also be set as number of zones using 'z'.

+.. option:: dest_offset=int

+	Destination offset in the file for copy command, given as either a fixed size in bytes or a percentage.
+The option 'offset' is now used as source offset for copy command.
+If a percentage is given, the generated offset will be aligned to the minimum ``blocksize`` or to the value of ``offset_align`` if provided.
+	A percentage can be specified by a number between 1 and 100 followed by '%', for example, ``dest_offset=40%`` to specify 40%.

 .. option:: number_ios=int